Revenge Is a Dish Best Served Three Times: Revenge of the Geeks

 Titled as a parody on the movie Revenge of the Nerds, Lisa's story revolves around Milhouse's campaign to fight back against the school bullies and the consequences when he goes too far.

 Tired of being bullied by Jimbo, Dolph, and Kearney, the geeks plan their revenge.
 In the science lab, Martin creates The Getbackinator, a ray gun that makes people perform various playground tortures on themselves such as wedgies and wet willies.
-Milhouse uses the weapon on the bullies, but then begins attacking anyone who has ever (accidentally or on purpose) wronged him, including his own friends.
+Milhouse uses the weapon on the bullies, but then begins attacking anyone who has ever (accidentally or on purpose) wronged him, including his own friends and a new student out of "prevenge".
 Lisa eventually convinces Milhouse to stop, and he reluctantly throws the device aside.
 Afterwards, Nelson returns from an absence due to mumps, finds the weapon and ends up using it against Milhouse.

 Lisa claims the moral of the story is that taking revenge makes a person as bad as those who hurt them.
-Homer is not convinced and resumes his pursuit of revenge.
+Homer is not convinced and instead proclaims the lesson to be to never put down your weapon.